-Definition: Combining advanced and / or new skills and tricks throughout the entire routine on both floor and pole.
+Definition: Combining advanced and / or new skills and tricks throughout the entire routine on both floor and all levels of the hoop.
 Clean execution throughout the performance is required.

-- Body placement on and off the pole which should be executed with the clean alignment. - Clean entrance and exit into tricks and combinations. - Clean technique.
+- Body placement on and off the hoop which should be executed with the clean alignment. - Clean entrance and exit into tricks and combinations. - Clean transitions between hoop levels and from hoop to floor (and vice versa) - Clean technique.